learn-co-curriculum/ruby-oo-inheritance-super/README.md

 ## Introduction

-So far, we've seen the benefits of using inheritance to create a group of classes that share certain characters and behaviors.
-However, up until now, the implementation of shared characteristic has been somewhat rigid.
+So far, we've seen the benefits of using inheritance to create a group of classes that share certain characteristics and behaviors.
+However, up until now, the implementation of shared characteristics has been somewhat rigid.
 If class `Student` inherits from class `User`, we can choose to either allow the `Student` class to inherit a certain method from `User` or overwrite that method with another implementation that is specific to `Student`.

 But what if there is a method in the parent class that we want our child to share *some* of the functionality of?
 Or what if we want our child class to inherit a method from the parent and then augment it in some way?
 We can achieve this with the use of the `super` keyword.

 ## Using `super` to supercharge inheritance

 Let's say we are working on an education app in which users are either students or teachers.
-We have a parent, `User` class that both our `Student` and `Teacher` classes inherit from.
+We have a parent, `User` class, that both our `Student` and `Teacher` classes inherit from.

-Our `User` class has a method `log_in`, that sets an instance variable, `@logged_in` equal to `true`.
+Our `User` class has a method, `log_in`, that sets an instance variable, `@logged_in` equal to `true`.

 ```ruby
 class User